sciosci/nsf_data_ingestion/README.md

-# Data ingestion sripts for NSF EAGER grant
+# Data ingestion scripts for NSF EAGER grant

 Scripts for retrieving, cleaning, and creating data from multiple repositories.